 It is important to note, however, that many physicians urge caution when using forms of nicotine replacement before any kind of plastic surgery.
 This is because the main ingredient, nicotine, is the very same chemical that causes poor wound healing and other complications associated with smoking.

 That said, the 2015 Mayo study reported no increase in surgical complications with the use of nicotine replacement products.
 The authors admit that the data on this is still somewhat limited, but given the dangers of smoking, they recommend considering NRT.

 Nicotine replacement therapy may or may not be a good idea for you.
 Make sure you discuss this issue with a physician who knows your medical history and the risks involved with any surgical procedure you are considering.

-If you are wondering about your smoking history and how it may affect plastic surgery outcomes for you, schedule a no-cost consultation with Dr. Slack to develop a specific plan.
+If you are wondering about your smoking history and how it may affect plastic surgery outcomes for you, schedule a consultation with Dr. Slack to develop a specific plan.